 Existing Garage.
-The garage is approximately 12 feet by 20 feet and is built with a mixture of 2 inch by 12 inch wood boards, plywood, and corrugated metal siding (See Sheet No. A8 Garage Elevations and Floorplan).
+The garage is approximately 12 feet by 20 feet and is built with a mixture of 2 inch by 12 inch wood boards, plywood, and corrugated metal siding (See Sheet No. A6 Garage Elevations and Floorplan).
 The south elevation is 7 feet tall; the north wall varies between 5.3 feet and 5.6 feet tall.
 It has a flat, sheet-metal roof covered in tar.
-The garage stands on a post foundation and has a dirt floor.
+The garage stands on a post foundation and has a cement and dirt floor.
 A large, now defunct concrete lined well has been dug into the center of the floor.
 Wooden framework around the well has rotted extensively and has exposed tunneling below the floor.
 The garage door is composed of vertical 2 inch by 12 inch on-gate hinges.
 A rectangular window opening on the east wall has been covered by corrugated fiberglass paneling.
 The overall condition of the garage is poor (CHRC 2016).

 Proposed Garage Restoration.
-The siding on the garage would be cedar shingles with redwood trim painted forest green (See Sheet No. A8 Garage Elevations and Floorplan).
-The flat roof of the garage would be rebuilt to the same shape and style.
+The siding on the garage would be cedar shingles with redwood trim stained forest green (See Sheet No. A6 Garage Elevations and Floorplan).
+The flat roof of the garage would be rebuilt to a gabled roof (pitch not shown on plans).
 The floor of the garage would have the pit and tunneling removed and then covered with a cement slab.
 Windows on the garage would be replaced with multipane wood windows as shown on the elevations.
+New carriage style doors would be installed.

-- D. Concrete slab, possible septic The cement structure located on west side of the property adjacent to property boundary would remain on the property (See Sheet No. A1 Site Plan Existing and Proposed). - E. Walkways and patios A brick walkway connected the buildings, forming a courtyard between the cabin, its additions, and the tower (CHRC).
+- D. Concrete slab The cement structure located on west side of the property adjacent to property boundary would be removed from the property (See Sheet No. A1 Site Plan Existing and Proposed). - E. Walkways and patios A brick walkway connected the buildings, forming a courtyard between the cabin, its additions, and the tower (CHRC).
 West of the tower, the brick has been covered by multiple pours of concrete and gaps in the concrete are deliberately left to allow access to makeshift plumbing fixtures.
-The some of the existing cement walkways and patios would be replaced with cement and expanded around the house structure (See Sheet No. A1 Site Plan Existing and Proposed).
-The brick and concrete between the house and water tower would be replaced with 645 square feet of new wood decking, which does not count towards lot coverage calculations.
-Vegetation, existing cement walkways, and various pipes would be removed from the site. - F. Driveway Pursuant with MTZC Section 20.760.050(5), Sidewalks of brick, flagstone, or board are allowed.
+The existing cement patios would be removed and in their place would largely be new wooden decking, the walkway from the house to the garage would be replaced and slightly enlarged and a new concrete walkway placed along the eastern property boundary (See Sheet No. A1 Site Plan - Existing and Proposed).
+The brick and concrete between the house and water tower would be replaced with 840 square feet of new wood decking, which does not count towards lot coverage calculations.
+Vegetation, existing cement walkways, and various pipes would be removed from the site.

+- F. Driveway Pursuant with MTZC Section 20.760.050(5), Sidewalks of brick, flagstone, or board are allowed.
 Driveways of grass, gravel or turfstone pavers are allowed.
 Major coverage of front yard setbacks is prohibited.
-The existing asphalt driveway in front of the garage would potentially be repaired but will occupy the same footprint. - G. Fences and Gate Pursuant with MTZC Section 20.760.050(4) Fences should be of wood, iron or plant materials.
+The existing asphalt driveway in front of the garage would remain as is or may potentially be repaired but will occupy the same footprint. - G. Fences and Gate Pursuant with MTZC Section 20.760.050(4) Fences should be of wood, iron or plant materials.
 Retaining walls should be of dry stone, stone masonry, or wood.
 Pursuant to MTZC Section 20.7460.040(E) Fences constructed of wood that are less than 6 feet in height are exempt from the provisions of Chapter 20.760.
 A stone wall extends fifty feet along the southern edge of the property, extending from the southeast corner of the property.
 No records indicate the date of its construction (CHRC).